Los Angeles: Spanish rule

 In 1771, Franciscan friar Junípero Serra directed the building of the Mission San Gabriel Arcángel, the first mission in the area.
-On September 4, 1781, a group of forty-four settlers known as "Los Pobladores" founded the pueblo (town) they called El Pueblo de Nuestra Señora la Reina de los Ángeles.
-The original name of the settlement is disputed; the Guinness Book of World Records rendered it as "El Pueblo de Nuestra Señora la Reina de los Ángeles de Porciúncula"; other sources have shortened or alternate versions of the longer name.
+On September 4, 1781, a group of 44 settlers known as "Los Pobladores" founded the pueblo (town) they called El Pueblo de Nuestra Señora la Reina de los Ángeles.
 The present-day city has the largest Roman Catholic archdiocese in the United States.
-Two-thirds of the Mexican or (New Spain) settlers were mestizo or mulatto, a mixture of African, indigenous and European ancestry.
+Two-thirds of the Mexican or (New Spain) settlers were mestizo or mulatto, a mixture of African, indigenous, and European ancestry.
 The settlement remained a small ranch town for decades, but by 1820, the population had increased to about 650 residents.
 Today, the pueblo is commemorated in the historic district of Los Angeles Pueblo Plaza and Olvera Street, the oldest part of Los Angeles.

 Mexican rule

 New Spain achieved its independence from the Spanish Empire in 1821, and the pueblo now existed within the new Mexican Republic.
-During Mexican rule, Governor Pío Pico made Los Angeles, Alta California's regional capital.
+During Mexican rule, Governor Pío Pico made Los Angeles the regional capital of Alta California.
 By this time, the new republic introduced more secularization acts within the Los Angeles region.
-In 1846, during the wider Mexican-American war, marines from the United States occupied the pueblo.
-This resulted in the siege of Los Angeles where 150 Mexican militias fought the occupiers which eventually surrendered.
+In 1846, during the wider Mexican–American War, marines from the United States occupied the pueblo.
+This resulted in the siege of Los Angeles, where 150 Mexican militias fought the occupiers, who eventually surrendered.

-1847 to present

-Mexican rule ended during the Mexican–American War: Americans took control from the Californios after a series of battles, culminating with the signing of the Treaty of Cahuenga on January 13, 1847.
+Mexican rule ended following the American Conquest of California, part of the larger Mexican-American War.
+Americans took control from the Californios after a series of battles, culminating with the signing of the Treaty of Cahuenga on January 13, 1847.
+The Mexican Cession was formalized in the Treaty of Guadalupe Hidalgo in 1848, which ceded Los Angeles and the rest of Alta California to the United States.